2026 Special events

 ◻ Your organization will be required to have a City of Tacoma business license if selected for funding.
 More information available at https://www.cityoftacoma.org/businesslicense.

-◻ You agree to acknowledge you agree to acknowledge Tacoma Venues & Events in all appropriate promotional material, public announcements, program, advertising, and other forms of notice related to the funded programming.
+◻ You agree to acknowledge the City of Tacoma / Tacoma Venues & Events in all appropriate promotional material, public announcements, program, advertising, and other forms of notice related to the funded programming, including providing copies of advertising or other materials.

-◻ You agree to participate in the City of Tacoma Environmental Services Green Events Program
+◻ You agree to participate in the City of Tacoma Environmental Services Green Events Program.

 ◻ You agree to follow all requirements of the City’s contracting and purchasing program including providing necessary insurance.